 What are famous Non Fungible Tokens

 Non Fungible Tokens, NFTs, are blockchain assets that are not interchangeable with each other.
 They may be tradeable on an exchange, but each token is unique or has a specific role.
-Think of Non Fungible Tokens as a digital asset you can use in games like CryptoKitties and CryptoCountries, to name a few examples.
-In fact, Enjin Coin is building its platform off of non fungible token technology.
+Think of Non-Fungible Tokens as a digital asset you can use in games like CryptoKitties and CryptoCountries, to name a few examples.
+Enjin Coin is building its platform off of non-fungible token technology.

-What do you need in order to get some free NFT?
+What do you need to get some free NFT?